Barty downs Rogers at Yarra Valley, Serena pulls out of semi

 “There were certainly some challenges today ...
 Happy to get through and get another opportunity tomorrow.”

-After being gifted the first set when Rogers crumbled on serve, top seed Barty was on the back foot in the second as the world number 60 found her range and began dominating the rallies with raw power.

-Shelby’s resurgence fizzled out in the tiebreak, however, and she surrendered the match with a wild backhand that sailed well past the baseline.

-Two-time Grand Slam winner Halep made a brisk start to go up 2-0 in her Gippsland Trophy match but Alexandrova then reeled off nine straight games as the frustrated top seed moved gingerly on court.
+Two-time Grand Slam winner Halep made a brisk start to go up 2-0 against Alexandrova but the Russian then reeled off nine straight games as the frustrated top seed moved gingerly on court.
 She also put a heat pack on her lower back towards the close of the first set.

 Our Standards: The Thomson Reuters Trust Principles.